Diabetic Ketoacidosis Management

 Case Study #1

-• What are your priority nursing interventions for this child?
+2. What are your priority nursing interventions for this child?

-• How would you assess hydration status on a 3-year-old child?
+3. How would you assess hydration status on a 3-year-old child?

 Case Study #2

-• Based on these signs and symptoms alone, what is your initial diagnosis for this patient?
+1. Based on these signs and symptoms alone, what is your initial diagnosis for this patient?

-• What diagnostic studies would be warranted in light of hyperglycemia, fever, urinary tract infection, and altered level of consciousness?
+2. What diagnostic studies would be warranted in light of hyperglycemia, fever, urinary tract infection, and altered level of consciousness?

-• When this patient is stabilized for transfer back to the nursing home, what information should be included in the discharge instructions/ transfer of care?
+4. When this patient is stabilized for transfer back to the nursing home, what information should be included in the discharge instructions/ transfer of care?

 Case Study #3

 The patient was found to have severe coronary artery disease and received Coronary Artery Bypass Graft x 3.
-During the immediate post operative recovery phase, he receives insulin therapy to control glucose levels >300mg/dl.
+During the immediate post-operative recovery phase, he receives insulin therapy to control glucose levels >300mg/dl.
 He is eventually sent home on insulin therapy, pending follow-up with his cardiologist as well as a new consultation for an endocrinologist.

 At the time of discharge, the patient is adamant that he was “prediabetic and could easily control my glucose levels with diet alone”; he doesn’t understand how he is now “an insulin diabetic”.

-• What are key points in nursing education for this patient, regarding his new “diabetic status”
+1. What are key points in nursing education for this patient, regarding his new “diabetic status”

-• How would you explain to the patient the connection between his myocardial infarction, bypass surgery, and currently elevated glucose levels?
+2. How would you explain to the patient the connection between his myocardial infarction, bypass surgery, and currently elevated glucose levels?

-• What community resources are available to your patient for a new diagnosis of diabetes?
+4. What community resources are available to your patient for a new diagnosis of diabetes?

-• The patient wants to know when he can stop the insulin injections.
+5. The patient wants to know when he can stop the insulin injections.
 What is your response?

 Conclusion

-The International Diabetes Federation reports that, in 2021, approximately 10.5 % of the global adult population (ages 20-79 years old) has diabetes, and that nearly 50% of this population are unaware that they are living with this chronic condition.
+The International Diabetes Federation reports that, in 2021, approximately 10.5 % of the global adult population (ages 20-79 years old) had diabetes, and that nearly 50% of this population were unaware that they were living with this chronic condition.
 Left untreated, the rates of long-term, nonreversible complications are quite alarming.
 (37) By the year 2045, it is projected that 1 in every 8 persons (approximately 12.5 %) will be living with diabetes.
 This will equate to an increase of 46 percent, with nearly 783 million people being affected.
 This single health condition will represent staggering health expenditures and increased mortality and morbidity associated rates worldwide.

-Diabetes ketoacidosis continues to be a potentially life-threatening complication for persons with diabetes.
+Diabetic ketoacidosis continues to be a potentially life-threatening complication for persons with diabetes.
 DKA is also, in most cases, a highly preventable condition, with early identification and treatment.
-The importance of ongoing, patient specific education to address all aspects of diabetes self-management is a key factor in lowering the occurrence of DKA.
+The importance of ongoing, patient-specific education to address all aspects of diabetes self-management is a key factor in lowering the occurrence of DKA.
 Dr William Polonsky, a licensed clinical psychologist and certified diabetes educator, is the President of the Behavioral Diabetes Institute in San Diego, California.
 With regards to the importance of patient education and empowerment, he said the following:

 “Well-controlled diabetes is the leading cause of nothing!”
 Dr William Polonsky.
 (38)